 The South Carolina Department of Commerce incurred pre-award costs and is seeking reimbursement for these costs that are reasonable and allowable under this regulation.
 The Department of Commerce intends to recover the pre award costs consistent with the authority cited in this section.
 These costs include the cost for salary, employer fringe benefits, and direct operating cost for each employee based on their individual percentage of time spent on the planning of the CDBG-DR program, and the costs associated with the completion of the unmet needs assessment by a Disaster Metrics, LLC.
-As of May 23, 2017-The total pre-award costs accumulated by the SCDRO were \$157,358.90 95,912.06.
-These costs may continue to rise as additional planning activities occur.
+The total preaward costs accumulated by the SCDRO were \$157,358.90.